 A document is validly executed by signature if it is signed by at least two of the charity trustees.

-If the CIO has a seal:
+[If the CIO has a seal:

 it must comply with the provisions of the General Regulations; and

 the seal must only be used by the authority of the charity trustees or of a committee of charity trustees duly authorised by the charity trustees.
-The charity trustees may determine who shall sign any document to which the seal is affixed and unless otherwise so determined it shall be signed by two charity trustees.
+The charity trustees may determine who shall sign any document to which the seal is affixed and unless otherwise so determined it shall be signed by two charity trustees.]

 Use of electronic communications